 The ATTACK_START_RDR is generated at the beginning of an attack for all attack types that are configured to generate such an RDR.
-(To enable and configure the generation of these RDRs, see the "The Service Security Dashboard" section of the Cisco Service Control Application for Broadband User Guide.
+(To enable and configure the generation of these RDRs, see "The Service Security Dashboard" in the "Using the Service Configuration Editor: Additional Options" chapter of the Cisco Service Control Application for Broadband User Guide.)